 Prior to joining IMC, Lauren worked for Konung International, where she was the Project Manager and Junior Evaluator for DFID’s LASER (Legal Assistance for Economic Reform) Mid-Term Review, and additionally worked on the VFM analysis of a women’s economic empowerment (WEE) programme in Pakistan.
 Additionally, Lauren has worked at Faith Matters, a non-profit which works on cohesion, interfaith dialogue, monitoring anti-Muslim hate crime and countering extremism projects in the UK, Pakistan and the MENA region.
 She prepared bids and grant proposals for DCLG, EU, MoD, and FCO submission.
 In addition to this, she organised the first National Anti-Hate Crime Awards and contributed to the set-up of an All-Party Parliamentary Group on Hate Crime.

-As well as her keen interest in Monitoring and Evaluation, Lauren is also passionate about peacebuilding, reconciliation, countering extremism and conflict resolution.
-In her spare time, she supports Rwandan Genocide survivor, Hyppolite Ntigurirwa, with his ongoing peace initiatives and fundraises for blood cancer charity and stem cell register, Anthony Nolan, for which she has run the 2017 London Marathon.
+Alongside working at IMC, Lauren is currently undertaking an MSc in Violence, Conflict and Development at SOAS, University of London which will be completed in 2020, where she is undertaking modules in conflict, research, migration, war to peace transitions and humanitarian aid.
+She is passionate about peacebuilding, reconciliation, countering extremism and conflict resolution.
+In her spare time, she supports Rwandan Genocide survivor, Hyppolite Ntigurirwa, with his ongoing peace initiatives and fundraises for blood cancer charity and stem cell register, Anthony Nolan, for which she ran the 2017 London Marathon.